willyblah/willyblah.github.io/README.md

 Report bugs and suggest new features [here](https://github.com/willyblah/willyblah.github.io/issues/new)!

 You can do anything with the code, as long as you don't cheat.
+If you are found cheating, you will be punished [evil laugh].

+---

+Have fun! ^__^